 Do not increase your dose or take this medication more often than prescribed.
 Your condition will not improve any faster, and the risk of serious side effects may be increased.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This medication can lower the body's ability to fight an infection.
-Notify your doctor promptly if you develop any signs of an infection such as fever, chills, or persistent sore throat.
+Tell your doctor promptly if you develop any signs of an infection such as sore throat that doesn't go away, fever, or chills.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.